Scam Alert: Fake Websites Impersonating Working Nomads

 How This Scam Works (Real Examples)

-Based on reports we have received, the scam typically follows this pattern:
+Based on multiple reports and screenshots we have received, the scam typically follows this pattern:

-• You are contacted via WhatsApp, then moved to Telegram
+• You are contacted unexpectedly via WhatsApp and then moved to Telegram

 • You may receive a small initial payment to build trust

-• You are then given “urgent” tasks that place your account into a negative balance
+• You are encouraged to accept “urgent” jobs that push your account into a negative balance

-• You are told you must pay your own money (often cryptocurrency) to restore your balance
+• You are told you must use your own money to restore the balance before withdrawing

 What We Are Doing